Bird eye view on tropical islands and the sea. © GIZ/Raffael Held

-Supporting the Philippines in reaching their long-term climate resilience, mitigation and biodiversity goals
+Supporting the Philippines to meet climate and biodiversity goals

 Transformative Actions for Climate and Ecological Protection and Development (TRANSCEND)